 - Most of what I post is licensed under Creative Commons, so help yourself.
 Most of the time, I’m simply asking for an attribution.
 But if you make me aware that you are using my work, chances are I might be interested in what you’re doing.
 So it’s a win-win situation that could lead to great things, who knows?

 - When I retweet or share, I try not to break the chain of attribution the best I can.
-But in some cases, I have to condense the content or take out some attribution.
+But in some cases, I have to compress the content or take out some attribution.
 I generally try to keep the first posters in my retweets, or people I want to bring in the conversation.

 - If you’re trying to have a conversation with me, please mention my Twitter handle or account name in your post so that I get notified.
 For time sensitive inquiries, contact me by email.